FZambia/centrifuge/docs/content/overview.rst

 Everywhere you need real-time web page updates.
 There are tons of use cases where Centrifuge could be helpful - chat, graphs, comments, counters, games etc. Or if you just want to know how many users currently watching web page and who they are.

+Centrifuge can be easily integrated with your existing web site - you don't need to change code to get real-time events.
+Just install Centrifuge and let your users connect to it.